NicolasProvencher/Provencher_and_all_2026/README.md

 ## Directory Structure
 Each subdirectories contains a .nf script file and a nextflow.config file for each steps of the pipeline

-- the file `QC/` contains the code used to do the Download of the files, the Quality Control and trimming of the Fastq files
+- the folder `QC/` contains the code used to do the Download of the files, the Quality Control and trimming of the Fastq files
 - the folder `Align/`: contains
   - the pipeline script `filter_align.nf` that implements the filtering and transcriptome alignement of the reads,
-  - the files `bowtiie_index.sh` and `star_index.sh` were used to generate the contaminant and human genenome alignement index
+  - the files `bowtiie_index.sh` and `star_index.sh` that were used to generate the contaminant and human genome alignement indexs
 - the folder `Ribotie/`: Contains the ORF calling part of the pipeline though the usage of ribotie, the main pipeline script is `ribotie.nf`)
 - the folder `Samplesheet_example/`: contains the sample sheet used as input for the pipeline with the column `Trim_arg` containing the Args needed to correctly trim the reads for each file determined manually from the QC reports
 - `multiqc_custom_config.yaml` is a file splitting pre and post trim report inside MultiQC